-In conclusion, we have presented a proposal to couple Majorana bound states mediated by a topologically trivial chain.
-Both cases of short-range and long-range interactions in the chain are considered.
+In conclusion, we have studied CMBS in the inhomogeneous Kitaev chain with short-range and long-range coupling.
 We demonstrate that CMBS depends sharply on the pairing amplitude and the chemical potential of the central chain.
-Particularly, CMBS can be enhanced when the pairing amplitude of the chain is large.
-When a driving field is applied to the chain, we explore the dependence of the CMBS on the frequency and amplitude of the driving field.
-These results suggest that there are many ways to change CMBS.
-One way is to manipulate the chemical potential of the central chain.
-The other way is to modulate the effective pairing amplitude of the central chain, which can be realized by changing the frequency of periodic driving field.
-Finally, we have demonstrated the application of tunable CMBS into the realization of quantum gates, i.e., implementing the unitary rotation operator $U$ for quantum computation.
+Particularly, CMBS is remarkably enhanced when existing the pairing amplitude or long-range coupling.
+In additional we have explored the dependence of CMBS on the frequency and amplitude of the driving field.
+These results suggest that there are many ways to change CMBS such as manipulating the chemical potential of central chain, or modulating the effective pairing amplitude of central chain which can be realized by changing the frequency (or amplitude) of driving field.
+Finally, we have demonstrated the application of tunable CMBS, i.e., implementing unitary rotation operations for quantum computation.